niraljp/getting-started/en/tubes-portals/README.md

+---
+Connecting Channels or Rooms Between Chat Teams
+---

-There are two ways to connect channels or rooms between chat teams.
+#####There are two ways to connect channels or rooms between chat teams.

-If you have access to both chat teams and would like to create a direct connection between two chat rooms or channels, we suggest [creating a Tube](/getting-started/en/tubes-portals/tubes).
+#####If you have access to both chat teams and would like to create a direct connection between two chat rooms or channels, we suggest [creating a Tube](/getting-started/en/tubes-portals/tubes).

-If you would like to invite many users at once to your channel or chat room, we suggest [creating a Portal](/getting-started/en/tubes-portals/portals).
+#####If you would like to invite many users at once to your channel or chat room, we suggest [creating a Portal](/getting-started/en/tubes-portals/portals).
 This will allow users with the URL to [create a Tube](/getting-started/en/tubes-portals/tubes) to your channel or chat room.